yonghyun-K/EFI/README.md

 # Ensemble Fractional Imputation

 Ensemble Fractional Imputation is a nonparametric imputation method that can handle high dimensional categorical data.
-It uses the idea of random forest to fit multiple reduced models and then combine multiple models using model weights.
+It uses the idea of a random forest to fit multiple reduced tree models and then combines multiple models using model weights.

 **Paper**: Kwon, Y., & Kim, J. (2023).
 [Ensemble Fractional Imputation for Incomplete Categorical Data with a Graphical Model.](https://dmlr.ai/assets/accepted-papers/135/CameraReady/DMLR_paper.pdf) *In Workshop on Data-centric Machine Learning Research, International Conference on Machine Learning (ICML).*